deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Sure, he’d been fit before leaving and at the end of Basic.
 Buff, even.
-But the Adam who caught her gaze and smiled that same winning, puppyish smile at her was getting to the point where the word “buff” was no longer quite adequate.
+But the Adam who caught her gaze and smiled that same winning, puppyish smile at her was getting to the point where the word "buff" was no longer quite adequate.
 He was…

-He was...
+He was…

 He was fucking *HOT*.